-At December 31, 2015, the REIT had an interest in ten properties, of which six were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière and Vanves in France, and Hanover in Germany); four were held in partnerships with various global institutional funds (Arcueil in France, Bad Homburg, Cologne and Duisburg in Germany).
-Subsequent to yearend, the REIT acquired a 100% interest in the Metropolitan property, located in France.
+At December 31, 2016, the REIT had an interest in eleven properties and two property development projects.
+Six of the properties were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière, Vanves and Metropolitan); five were held in partnerships with various global institutional funds (Arcueil in France, Hanover, Bad Homburg, Cologne and Duisburg in Germany).
+Subsequent to year- end, the REIT sold a 12% interest in the Baldi property.